jywu20/Notes/Computer Science/Circuit/HDL.md

 but in HLS the function calls are synthesized as directly putting the hardware implementations of the threads as submodules of the top-level module
 (therefore dynamic thread dispatching is not allowed, which is expected because dynamic function calls involves dynamic memory allocation).
+In this way, thread launching function calls differ from other function calls in how they get synthesized.
 A "wait until thread finish" loop should be synthesized as an additional state in the state variable of the top-level module.
 (This however is not supported by Vitis HLS, and is not necessary anyway - see discussion [here](#parallelism))